Updated December 8the, 2023.

 Ignoring the opinions and thoughts of your female clients by simply telling them what to do is a major mistake.
-To female clients, this approach indicates that their advisor is ignoring the most important issues or even worse, not taking them seriously.
+To female clients, this approach indicates that their advisor ignores the most critical issues or does not take them seriously.

 What needs to change to get better results?

 If these failed strategies sound familiar to you, there are viable options to change your approach.
-First, consider hiring or partnering with someone who has exceptional listening and communication skills.
+First, consider hiring or partnering with someone with exceptional listening and communication skills.

 In my interview with Don Wilkinson of Family Office Consulting, he shared how an affluent woman and her husband interviewed two different money managers.
 When the first manager began talking about alpha and beta, she announced, “I am going shopping.”

 The second interview was vastly different.
-The wife was greeted by the personal relationship manager of the firm upon their arrival.
+The firm’s personal relationship manager greeted the wife upon their arrival.
 They asked her if she would like to attend the “technical meeting” or learn more about the other services that the firm provided.

 She chose to learn about other services.
-The relationship manager shared details about the concierge services offered, including personal shoppers, spa treatments, event planners, etc..
+The relationship manager shared details about the concierge services, including personal shoppers, spa treatments, event planners, etc.

 Can you guess which advisor the couple hired?